 Billy Redden, the boy with the banjo, liked Ronny Cox and hated Ned Beatty.
 At the end of the duelling banjos scene, the script called for Billy to harden his expression towards Cox's character, but Billy couldn't pretend to hate Cox.
 To solve the problem, they got Beatty to step towards Billy at the close of the shot.
 As Beatty approached, Billy hardened his expression and looked away.

 Author James Dickey gave Burt Reynolds a few days of bow and arrow lessons.
 By the end, Reynolds was quite proficient.

 Donald Sutherland turned down the role of Ed because he objected to the violence in the script.
 He later said he regretted that decision.

-When John Boorman was looking for an actor to play the toothless murderous hillbilly, Burt Reynolds suggested Herbert 'Cowboy' Coward, who had no front teeth, was illiterate, and stuttered.
-Reynolds had worked with Coward in a Wild West show in Maggie Valley, NC.
+When John Boorman was looking for an actor to play the toothless hillbilly, Burt Reynolds suggested Herbert "Cowboy" Coward, who had no front teeth, was illiterate, and stuttered.
+Reynolds had previously worked with Coward in a Wild West show in Maggie Valley, North Carolina.

 Ned Beatty's film debut.
 His voice laughing is the first human sound on the soundtrack.

 The cliff climbing scene was shot during the day, and underexposed with a bluish tint added in post-production.
 "Day for night" shooting was common until the late 1970s because of slow film stocks and anamorphic lenses that didn't let in as much light as spherical lenses, requiring a lot of lights.